Just about anything is patentable in the U.S. if it meets a few qualifications:

 What is a provisional application?

 In March 2013 the US adopted a first-to-file system.
 Basically, that means in a race to the patent office; whoever files first gets the patent.
 A provisional patent application allows an inventor to file quickly, without having to meet all the requirements of a formal utility patent application.
 It is only a first step, but it gives a one year window during which an applicant can file a formal application.
-If no formal application is filed during that period, the priority is lost.
+If no formal utility application is filed during that period, the priority is lost.

 Although provisionals can be extremely short- perhaps only a few sentences and a couple drawings, and can omit the usual sections such as Background, Brief Description of the Drawings, and so forth, they must still satisfy the enablement, best mode, and written description requirements of a utility application.